dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: OUT OF DARKNESS COMES LIGHT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
 // Ing pepadhanging kawruh, wanita manggih swiwinipun. <br>
-// Kita dados sangga.
-Panjenengan badhé kelingan malih. <br>
+// Kula sadaya dados perancah pangwangunan.
+Panjenengan badhé kèlingan malih. <br>
 // In the light of knowledge, women discover their wings. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>